dmulyalin/ttp/docs/source/Match Variables/Indicators.rst

 * header items must be left-aligned to indicate beginning of the column
 * header items cannot contain spaces, replace them with underscore
 * header items must be valid Python identifies to form variables names
-* match variable functions not supported for header items, instead, group functions and macro can be used for processing
+* match variable functions not supported for header items, instead, group functions can be used for processing
-* last column can be empty, but last column and next to the last column cannot be empty simultaneously, otherwise row not matched
+* by default, last column can be empty and next to the last column is optional, this can be adjusted using ``columns`` attribute

 How column width calculated::